alimirzaei1354/Road-Accident-Prediction-with-Generalized-Additive-Models-GAMs-/README.md

 - Class 2: Semi-heavy vehicles
 - Class 3: heavy vehicles
 - Class 4: Bus
-- Class five: super_heavy vehicles
+- Class 5: super_heavy vehicles
-- The Volum of police enforment on the road
+- The Volum of police enforment on the road.